 Additionally, according to the DANE , 21 million people in Colombia (42.5% of the national population) are living under the poverty line and are facing daily difficulties in accessing food .
 This creates the conditions for a hunger crisis.
 In the context of the current public health crisis, the Colombian State should take additional measures to protect their rights.

-- The diplomatic community and the United Nations implore the Colombian State to provide sufficient guarantees for the exercise of right to protest as well as promote dialogue in order to take constructive actions towards overcoming the current human rights crisis affecting the entire country.
+- The diplomatic community and the United Nations implore the Colombian State to provide sufficient guarantees for the exercise of the right to protest as well as promote dialogue to take constructive actions toward overcoming the current human rights crisis affecting the entire country.

-- Law enforcement carry out its constitutional role of providing security so that the discontented and desperate majority are able to peacefully protest their suffering from poverty, disease and conflict conditions.
+- Law enforcement carries out its constitutional role of providing security so that the discontented and desperate majority can peacefully protest their suffering from poverty, disease, and conflict conditions.

-- Political parties, unions, and churches strengthen their actions to summon the government to take measures in favour of the dignity of life and to refrain from issuing stigmatising statements .
+- Political parties, unions, and churches strengthen their actions to summon the government to take measures in favor of the dignity of life and to refrain from issuing stigmatizing statements .

-- Minorities who attempt violent actions as a vehicle of protest to create confusion and delegitimise legitimate protest, stop their actions, including those carried out through social networks.
+- Minorities who attempt violent actions as a vehicle of protest to create confusion and delegitimize legitimate protest, stop their actions, including those carried out through social networks.
 Violence generates violence.
-This lesson that we have suffered from over the course of many years of conflict must be learned.
+This lesson that we have suffered from over many years of conflict must be learned.

 We ask the President to take all necessary measures to stop the bloodbath that Colombia is experiencing, and in that regard, order an immediate stop to the armed repression of the peaceful protesters and the militarisation of cities, which have cost the lives of many, particularly young people, in Colombia.
 We urge the President to enable scenarios for peaceful consultation with dissatisfied Colombian citizens.
 The withdrawal of the tax reform and the call to agree on a new proposal is a step in the right direction.

-As international civil society organisations, we continue to be “Alert for a Colombia at Peace” and we reiterate our commitment to a peaceful solution to the conflict in Colombia.
+As international civil society organizations, we continue to be “Alert for a Colombia at Peace” and we reiterate our commitment to a peaceful solution to the conflict in Colombia.

-Download the PDF in English or the original joint statement in Spanish bellow.
+Download the PDF in English or the original joint statement in Spanish below.

 For more information, please contact: cooppaz2016 [at] gmail.com